Following is a list of frequently asked questions regarding Concordia University Commencement.

 In lieu of a rehearsal, Concordia staff members will instruct you on marching procedures and will be available to answer your questions.
 See below for general information about what to expect that morning:

-- Cap: Tassel goes on the right side until the diploma is received and then it is moved to the left.
+Cap & Tassel: Tassel goes on the right side until the diploma is received and then it is moved to the left.

-- Do not leave personal items in the SEAC.
+Personal items: Do not leave personal items in the SEAC.
 The room remains unlocked and is not a secure area.

-- During commencement, men remove caps for prayer, invocation, and benediction.
+Recommendation: During commencement, men remove caps for prayer, invocation, and benediction.

 What should I do if I am late and arrive after the ceremony has started?

 If you arrive as the graduates are going up to the stage to have their names read, then you only need to enter at the back and find one of the faculty marshals, who will direct you to where you can seat yourself.
-Certainly you will not be able to sit where you might want to, but you can sit in the back row of the college you belong to if time permits.

 Will I be eligible to walk in the ceremony?